Getting started↑

 Native AQG sensors include the Filesystem Scanner, Java Tracer, and Network Analyzer.
 Developed by SandboxAQ, these sensors perform deep, comprehensive discovery, often identifying cryptographic assets that other tools might miss.

-- The Filesystem Scanner scans filesystems and container images to create a trace file containing cryptographic data.
+- Filesystem Scanner scans filesystems and container images to create a trace file containing cryptographic data.

 Third-party data sources↑